Separable space: Separability versus second countability

 We can construct an example of a separable topological space that is not second countable.
 Consider any uncountable set $X$, pick some $x_0 \in X$, and define the topology to be the collection of all sets that contain $x_0$ (or are empty).
 Then, the closure of ${x_0}$ is the whole space ($X$ is the smallest closed set containing $x_0$), but every set of the form $\{x_0, x\}$ is open.
-Therefore, the space is separable but there cannot be a countable base.
+Therefore, the space is separable but there cannot have a countable base.

 Cardinality

 The property of separability does not in and of itself give any limitations on the cardinality of a topological space: any set endowed with the trivial topology is separable, as well as second countable, quasi-compact, and connected.
 The "trouble" with the trivial topology is its poor separation properties: its Kolmogorov quotient is the one-point space.

 A first-countable, separable Hausdorff space (in particular, a separable metric space) has at most the continuum cardinality $\mathfrak{c}$.
 In such a space, closure is determined by limits of sequences and any convergent sequence has at most one limit, so there is a surjective map from the set of convergent sequences with values in the countable dense subset to the points of $X$.